Luiz Carlos (footballer, born March 1980)

-Luiz Carlos Guedes Stukas (born 10 March 1980), commonly known as just Luiz Carlos, is a Brazilian footballer who last played for Clube Atlético Bragantino.
+Luiz Carlos Guedes Stukas (born 10 March 1980), commonly known as just Luiz Carlos, is a Brazilian footballer who last played for U.D.
+Leiria.

 Career

 Luiz Carlos grew up in Porto Alegre, Brazil and began his career with Rio Branco at the age of 19 in 1999.
-After being with Rio Branco for six years in 2005, at age 25, he was bought by Juventude.
-After his impressive play for Juventude, he was bought by Portuguese team Paços de Ferreira.
+After being with Rio Branco for six years in 2005, at age 25, he was bought by Juventus - SP.
+After his impressive play for Juventus, he was bought by Portuguese team Paços de Ferreira.
 Since joining Paços, he has been a key figure for the club in defence, forming good partnerships with teammates, even adjusting his style of play to fit the style Paços plays in.
 He made his debut for Paços at home to CD Nacional in a 1–0 loss on 21 August 2005 when he came on as a substitute, playing only six minutes.

 2006–07

 Luiz Carlos played an important part in Paços de Ferreira's most successful year where he played 27 games out of a possible 30 and scored three goals.
 He formed a good partnership at centre back with Geraldo Alves and full backs Mangualde and Vitorino Antunes.
 With Luiz Carlos and his defence-partners forming the nucleus of the club, the 2006–07 season was their most successful in their history: they finished in sixth place and earned a berth in the UEFA Cup.
 On top of this, the club conceded only 36 goals.
 Luiz Carlos and his fellow defenders scored six goals, helping the team's cause.